Slicer/Slicer/Docs/user_guide/extensions_manager.md

 #### Install downloaded extension packages

 - Open Extensions manager using menu: View / Extensions manager.
-- Click the "Install fom file..." button.
+- Click the "Install from file..." button.
 - Select the the previously downloaded extension package(s).
 Multiple extension packages can be selected at once.
 - Wait for the installations to complete.
 - Click "Restart" button to restart the application.